Supporter Privacy Notice

 We are committed to processing, storing and handling all data with respect, transparency and excellence and would welcome you to contact us should you require any further information.

 We collect information from you every time you contact TLG.
 All data is stored on a safe and secure system, as would be reasonably expected, for example when you give a donation, enquire about TLG, attend an event or request some information or a service.
-We also collect non personal information when you use our website such as your IP address, downloads or forms completed (please see our Cookies Policy for more information).
+We also collect non-personal information when you use our website such as your IP address, downloads or forms completed, through website cookies.

 We do not buy or store information from any company or organisation.

 TLG would not exist without the partnership of local churches, the generosity of individual givers and the commitment of an army of volunteers throughout the UK who are committed to see children's lives changed!
 We collect your data to ensure appropriate records are stored about your involvement and support of the work.
 We want to inspire our individual and church partners with the stories of lives that are being changed throughout the UK and to provide information regarding how people can increase their support.

 As a children's charity we obviously take safeguarding extremely seriously and are required to keep records of all those involved in our work as staff, churches or volunteers.

 TLG also specifically keeps a record of your communication preferences.
 We want to make sure you receive information that is appropriate to you and at your discretion.

 3a.
 When a supporter signs up (through whatever means - whether online, over the phone or in writing) to receive further information from TLG, to keep in touch or to make a donation, TLG may keep personal data of our supporters which could include: